-Historic environmental degradation poses a threat to Maui fauna.
+Climate change poses a threat to Maui fauna.
 Temperature and precipitation variability alters conditions for many species on the island, which limits their suitable habitat.
-These changes have resulted in shifts in species ranges, shrinking body size, changes in predator-prey relationship, new spawning and seasonal patterns, and modification in the population and age structure of fauna species.
+Shifts in species ranges, shrinking body size, changes in predator-prey relationship, new spawning and seasonal patterns, and modification in the population and age structure of fauna species can all be linked to a changing climate.13